lesserwhirls/netchdf/Readme.md

 Currently the code is in alpha, and you must build it yourself with gradle.
 When it hits beta, I will start releasing compiled versions to Maven Central.

-I welcome any feedback, questions and concerns.
+I welcome any feedback, questions, and concerns.
 Thanks!